-There is often a fleeting type transient non-segmental air space opacification which may be unilateral or bilateral.
-Usually, has predominantly peripheral distribution.
+There is often a fleeting, non-segmental air space opacification which may be unilateral or bilateral.
+Usually, has a predominantly peripheral distribution.
 Pleural effusions and lymphadenopathy are not features.

 Treatment and prognosis

 The condition is usually self-limiting and treated conservatively.
 Opacities typically resolve within a month 3,5.

-Named after Wilhelm Löffler, Swiss physician (1887-1972), who first described the case histories of patients with chest radiographic infiltrates in 1932.
+Named after a Swiss physician, Wilhelm Löffler (1887-1972) 2, who first described the case histories of patients with chest radiographic infiltrates in 1932.

 - 1. Grainger RG, Allison DJ.
 Grainger and Allison's diagnostic radiology, a textbook of medical imaging.
 Churchill Livingstone.
 (2001) ISBN:0443064326.
 Read it at Google Books - Find it at Amazon